Tan1shqua/CrimePatrol/README.md

 - **Search and Filtering**: Easily search and filter reports based on crime type, location, and date.

 ## Architecture
-CrimePetrol is architected to ensure scalability, security, and ease of use:
+CrimePatrol is architected to ensure scalability, security, and ease of use:

 - **Backend**: Django powers the backend, utilizing Django Rest Framework (DRF) for creating RESTful APIs and Channels for real-time features.
 - **Frontend**: HTML, CSS, and JavaScript (with Leaflet.js) provide a responsive and interactive user interface.